The First Time Travellers Guide to Thailand

 - Rai Leh can be reached from Krabi international airport.
 Visit the hidden lagoons, and the crazy nightlife and not forget the bizarre penis carvings!

 - White temple in Chian Rai.
 All I am going to say is that the White Temple is a masterpiece!

 How expensive is Thailand?

-Thailand isn’t called the backpackers’ mecca for nothing!
-My 10-day solo budget trip to Thailand cost me USD 300- this includes the accommodation, food, entrance fee if any, scuba diving fee.
+Thailand isn’t called the backpackers’ mecca for anything!
+My 10-day solo budget trip to Thailand cost me USD 300- this includes the accommodation, food, entrance fee if any, and scuba diving fee.
 So roughly USD 30/day- isn’t that amazing?
 The most significant chunk of my budget went into the scuba dive – USD 100.
-So if you don’t wish to do that the cost can come down considerably, you can add a bunch of other activities.
+So if you don’t wish to do that the cost can come down considerably, and you can add a bunch of other activities.
 Below are some tips for travelling to Thailand on a budget.

 The average cost of travelling in Thailand

 - Cost of staying in Thailand: Thailand is frequented by all kinds of travellers, right from honeymooners to solo backpackers.
 So you will be greeted with a plethora of options when it comes to accommodation in Thailand.
 A dorm room will cost you between USD 8 to USD 15 depending on the season and location.
 In most cases, this includes free breakfast.
 A budget hotel is USD 20 to USD 50 a night, and an apartment will be around the same.
 For 4/ 5 star hotels, you would end up paying USD 80 and upwards.